 1- A-Ma Temple

 Located at Barra Square, A-Ma Temple is one of the oldest and most important temples in the city.
-As it is also one of the most popular places to visit Macau, expect crowds.

 A-Ma temple’s original structure was built around 1490 and according to local legend, a lost young girl named Matzu (or A-Ma) appeared upon nearby rocks as a goddess to local fishermen.